-The middle part of the 20th century brought expansion to many Archdiocesan parishes.
+The mid-20th century brought expansion to many Archdiocesan parishes.
 The Church granted permission for the construction of a school and convent at St. Mary’s of Piscataway.
-With the completion of construction in 1962, the school building initially served students in grades one through three.
+In 1962, the school building opened for students in grades one through three.

 Over the years, the school added grades four through eight as well as a Parish Hall, a library, and a science lab.

 The Church has staffed our school by religious orders including the Sisters of St. Dominic from Sinsinawa, WI from 1962 through 1976, and the Sister of Mercy from 1976 through the 1980’s, as well as lay men and women throughout the years.

 Today, we are a fully accredited school through the AdvancEd.